 This Caterpillar is thought to live in a cylindrical case open at both ends, constructed from rolling up a piece of a dead leaf, and securing and lining it with silk.
 The caterpillar probably feeds on the ground on dead leaves of

 The adult moth has brown forewings, each usually with three dark spots, and a submarginal arc of dark dots..
 The hindwings are pale brown, darkening at the wingtips.
+Some moths have pale brown legs, and others dark brown.
 The wingspan is about 1.5 cms.

 The species has been found in: